UbiquityDotNET/Llvm.NET/.github/ISSUE_TEMPLATE/feature_request.md

 **Is your feature request related to a problem?
 Please describe.**
 > NOTE:
 > Feature requests are intended to request a new feature or a change in the intended/designed
 > functionality (a.k.a.
-DCR).
+"Design Change Request" [DCR]).
 They should not be used to report bugs, which are incorrect
 > implementations of the designed functionality.

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]